yonileibowitz/Blog/index.md

 # Kusto Rocks!

 Seriously.
-So does Azure Data Explorer (it is simply the public name of this amazing big data platform).
+So does **Azure Data Explorer** (which is simply the public name of this amazing big data platform).

 ## Haven't seen it yet?